rgooler/mudlet-plugins/README.md

 This is where I keep all my Mudlet plugins.

-The are organized by MUD I created them for.
+They are organized by MUD I created them for.

 Copyright and license